 As components are used across various applications, and then evaluated with Sonatype CLM, it is very likely some of those components will violate your policies.
 When violations occur, this creates risk.
-The Component Detail page presents the violations that have been found, organized by application.
+The Component Detail page presents the known coordinates for the component and then below this, all violations that have been found, organized by application.
 In addition, risk information for each component is provided.